prb28/vscode-amiga-assembly/README.md

 **For an easy startup try the** [Example workspace Bundle](https://github.com/prb28/vscode-amiga-wks-example/releases) or the [VBCC workspace](https://github.com/prb28/vscode-amiga-vbcc-example).

-## New in 0.18.0
+## New in 0.19.0
-- Format a document with TABs
-- Numerical popups with parametrized format and ASCII representation
-- Enhanced formatting for generated data: dc.w $0 -> dc.w $0000
-- Gdb remote protocol review (modified fs-uae binaries)
+- Vasm can be completely disabled
+- Register addresses in hover data
 - Bug fixes

 ### Other features